gboeing/osmnx/docs/getting-started.rst

 You can easily project your graphs to different coordinate reference systems using the :code:`projection` module.
 If you're unsure which CRS you want to project to, OSMnx can automatically determine an appropriate UTM CRS for you.

 You can save your OSMnx graph to disk as a GraphML file or GeoPackage using the :code:`io` module.
+Use the GraphML format whenever saving a graph for later work with OSMnx.

 Working with Elevation
 ^^^^^^^^^^^^^^^^^^^^^^